-On our second day of cross-country skiing at Banff National Park , Bob and I had decided on the Pipestone Trail system and were planning on tackling a trail of moderate difficulty for our second ski of the season.
+On our second day of X-country skiing at Banff National Park , Bob and I had decided on the Pipestone Trail system and were planning on tackling a trail of moderate difficulty for our second ski of the season.
 The extreme conditions forced us to opt for one of the easy trails instead.

 We were staying at Lake Louise Inn in Lake Louise Village a short 10-minute drive from the trailhead for the Pipestone Trail system.
 Our location provided quick and easy access to a variety of ski and snowshoe trails as well as shopping, eateries, outdoor outfitters and skating at Lake Louise.

 The mountainous area of Alberta is known for astonishing amounts of snow, and this January had seen new records set for the time of the year.

 It was no surprise to wake up each day to a new dump of snow.
 Before setting off for the ski trails that day, I had to clean another 8 inches (20 cm) of fluffy white snow off our vehicle before loading our gear.
 We only had one brush so my arms were tired by the time I removed half of it.

 This sign pointed us in the right direction as we cruised down the Trans Canada Highway.
 A light snow was falling when Bob and I pulled into the exit lane.